-- 1. The student should prepare a double-spaced Comprehensive Examination proposal, no longer than 12 pages, that presents an argument for a substantive area of interest that is of central importance to social work.
+- 1. The student should prepare a double-spaced comprehensive examination proposal, no longer than 12 pages, that presents an argument for a substantive area of interest that is of central importance to social work.
 The proposal should "build a case" for the inclusion or exclusion of specific material in each section.
 For example, given the page limitation of the paper, it may not be possible to address all of the theories or policies that may be relevant to a particular topic.
 In such a case, the proposal needs to address which theories and policies will be covered in the paper and provide a rationale for the choices. - 2.
-The student must submit five (5) copies of the proposal to the PhD Assistant's Office.
-The Director of the PhD Program will then select two faculty readers, and the PhD Assistant will distribute the copies to the readers.
+The student must submit five (5) copies of the proposal to the Ph.D. office.
+The Ph.D.
+Director will then select two faculty readers and the Ph.D. assistant will distribute the copies to the readers.
 Readers are drawn from all GSSW faculty members with tenure-track appointments and are assigned on a rotating basis, taking into account the substantive interests and workload of each faculty member.
 Copies of the proposal will also be distributed to the student's adviser and placed in the student's file. - 3.
-Faculty readers must complete their reviews and return them to the PhD Assistant within two weeks of the proposal's submission.
+Faculty readers must complete their reviews and return them to the Ph.D. assistant within two weeks of the proposal's submission.
 Readers can approve, disapprove, or approve with qualifications specifying what those qualifications are in writing.
 The student cannot proceed with writing the paper until all readers approve the proposal. - The reviews will be given to the student with copies to the adviser.
-The student and the adviser will meet to discuss the reviews.
+The student and the adviser should meet to discuss the reviews.
 The adviser then convenes a meeting of the readers and the student to establish common understanding of the feedback and to develop clear expectations for the comprehensive paper.
-The final decision is to be forwarded to the PhD Assistant within two weeks of the completion of the readers' reviews. - If all readers approve the comprehensive proposal, a Notification to Proceed letter signed by the Director of the PhD Program is placed in the student's file. - 4.
-Upon completion of the comprehensive paper, the student submits five (5) copies to the PhD Assistant for distribution to all committee members.
-Within two weeks, the readers are to independently prepare their respective critiques of the paper and submit them to the PhD Assistant for duplication and forwarding to the student and to members of the examining committee.
+The final decision should be forwarded to the Ph.D. assistant within two weeks of the completion of the readers' reviews. - If all readers approve the comprehensive proposal, a Notification to Proceed letter signed by the Ph.D.
+Director is placed in the student's file. - 4.
+Upon completion of the Comprehensive paper, the student submits five (5) copies to the Ph.D. assistant for distribution to all committee members.
+Within two weeks, the readers are to independently prepare their respective critiques of the paper and submit them to the Ph.D. assistant for duplication and forwarding to the student and to members of the examining committee.
 The adviser, with the student, arranges for the oral examination to take place, normally within two weeks of receiving the critiques.

-The options for the vote on the student's written and oral presentation performance are pass, fail or decision deferred (when questions raised are not sufficiently addressed by the student).
-The adviser should have the "Comprehensive Examination or Paper Orals Form" signed and forwarded to the PhD Assistant within two days following date of oral examination.
+The options for the vote on the student's written and oral presentation performance are pass, fail, or decision deferred (when questions raised are not sufficiently addressed by the student).
+The adviser should have the "Comprehensive Examination or Paper Orals Form" signed and forwarded to the Ph.D.
+Assistant within two days following date of Oral Examination.

-5. If the vote is "decision deferred" the student is required to add an Addendum to the paper.
-Detailed criteria for the completion of an Addendum must be determined by the readers at the time of the oral examination and placed in writing by the adviser.
-Copies of these criteria must be sent to the student and readers within one week of the oral examination.
-The student must complete the Addendum within one quarter of the oral examination.
-After preparing the Addendum, the student submits four copies to the adviser, who will distribute it to the readers, and provide one copy to the PhD Assistants Office to be placed in the student's file.
+5. If the vote is "Decision Deferred" an addendum to the paper is required of the student.
+Detailed criteria for the completion of an Addendum must be determined by the readers at the time of the Oral and placed in writing by the Adviser.
+Copies of these criteria should be sent to the student and readers within one week of the Oral.
+The student must complete the addendum within one quarter of the oral exam.
+After preparing the addendum, the student submits four copies to the adviser, who will distribute to readers, and provide one copy to the Ph.D. office to be placed in the student's file.